chrswndrs/me/zet/20221201051401/README.md

   containers.
 - Pod: two or three containers that need to be deployed together.
 - Service: is a group of pods that make up one backend.
+- Deployments: is where you describe what you want the state of your pods to be and then kubernetes works to get your cluster into that state.

         #docker #kubernetes #overview #terms